AdobeDocs/commerce-webapi/src/pages/graphql/schema/orders/mutations/cancel-order.md

 `mutation: {cancelOrder(input: CanceOrderInput!) {CancelOrderOutput}}`

+## Reference

+The [`cancelOrder`](https://developer.adobe.com/commerce/webapi/graphql-api/index.html#mutation-cancelOrder) reference provides detailed information about the types and fields defined in this mutation.

 ## Example usage

-The following example cancels the order with id `99999999` providing a reason for its cancellation.
+The following example cancels order ID `99999999` and includes the reason for its cancellation.

 **Request:**